 Social media sites and apps are generally considered marketing medium, meaning they are great for promoting yourself as a personal trainer or gym owner.

 However, after leaving your Instagram or Facebook page people are liable to forget your name.
 Do you want people to forget your brand too?

 Furthermore, managing business inquiries via Facebook chat or direct messages is far from the most efficient or professional way to run a business.

-By creating your own website you can use it as a central hub for collecting all potential client leads.
+By creating your own website you can use it as a central hub for collecting all potential client leads and solidify your personal brand all at once.
 Think of your website as your “home base”.

 With a website you can also:

 - Publish news and educational blog posts for your readers

 - Publish your training schedule

 - Create a community or forum for your clients

 - Link up all your social media accounts